gatapia/jish/README.md

 * ICommand(s) integrate into Jish's `.help` system
 * ICommand(s) are invoked by calling the command prefixed by a `.`.
   I.e. `.commandname`
-* When adding your own custom ICommands you must implement an Execute method.
-  This is not enforced by the interface as you can define your own signature

-### js.net.jish.InlineCommand.IInlineCommand
-The IInlineCommand(s) extend the JavsScript environment by adding a type to the global namespace.

-* IInlineCommand(s) must have a non-embedded namespace (cannot contain '.'s)
-* IInlineCommand(s) cannot execute other scripts, or set/get globals
-* IInlineCommand(s) can return any type to the JavaScript environment.
-* IInlineCommand(s) intgrate into the built in `.help` command.

 ## Unit Testing
 One of js.net's primary and most stable feature is JavaScript unit testing